Today's Articles

 Claflin was founded by Methodist missionaries who freed slaves to take their rightful places as full American citizens.
 Located in Orangeburg, South Carolina, an act by the South Carolina General Assembly on March 12, 1872, designated the South Carolina State Agricultural and Mechanical Institute as a part of Claflin University.

 Claflin is the oldest HBCU in South Carolina and the first college in the state to welcome all students regardless of race or gender.
-In 1896 the South Carolina General Assembly passed an act of separation which severed the State Agricultural and Mechanical Institute from Claflin University and established a separate institution which eventually became South Carolina State University.
+In 1896, the South Carolina General Assembly passed an act of separation that severed the State Agricultural and Mechanical Institute from Claflin University and established a separate institution that eventually became South Carolina State University.

 Claflin offers bachelor's and master's degrees.
-The university was named after two Methodist churchmen: Massachusetts Governor William Claflin and his father, Boston philanthropist Lee Claflin, who provided a large part of the funds to purchase the 43-acre campus.
-Claflin's first president was Dr. Alonzo Webster, a minister, and educator from Vermont who had previously spent time as a member of Claflin's Board of Trustees.
+The University was named after two Methodist churchmen: Massachusetts Governor William Claflin and his father, Boston philanthropist Lee Claflin, who provided a large part of the funds to purchase the 43-acre campus.
+Claflin's first president was Dr. Alonzo Webster, a minister and educator from Vermont who had previously spent time as a Claflin's Board of Trustees member.
 Webster came to South Carolina to teach at the Baker Biblical Institute in Charleston, an institution established by the S.C.
 Mission Conference of 1866 of the Methodist Episcopal Church to educate African American ministers.
-In 1870 the Baker Biblical Institute merged with Claflin University.
+In 1870, the Baker Biblical Institute merged with Claflin University.

 New Poem Each Day